TIBCOSoftware/snappydata/docs/quickstart/getting_started_on_aws.md

 	    * **Insufficient Permissions**: Verify that you have the required permissions for creating a stack (and other AWS resources) on AWS.

-	    * **Invalid Keypair**: Verify that the EC2 key pair exists in the region you selected in the <!--iSight Cloud-->SnappyData CloudBuilder creation steps.
+	    * **Invalid Keypair**: Verify that the EC2 key pair exists in the region you selected in the <!--iSight Cloud-->TIBCO ComputeDB CloudBuilder creation steps.

 	    * **Limit Exceeded**: Verify that you have not exceeded your resource limit.
 For example, if you exceed the allocated limit of Amazon EC2 instances, the resource creation fails and an error is reported.